• Skip to primary navigation

 Polarized Microscopy

-From single molecules to tissues
+Polarization Microscopy: from single molecules to tissues

-Principal investigators : Sophie Brasselet
+Principal investigators : Sophie Brasselet, Miguel Alonso and Luis Aleman-Castaneda

 Keywords : polarized fluorescence, polarized super-resolution imaging, polarized nonlinear microscopy